 I’ve recently discovered that doesn’t have to prohibit us from camping anymore.
 Here are just a few of the ways I’ve found on how to camp when you don’t own camping equipment!

 For years, Cruise America has been renting RVs.
 However, from reviews and friends and family, the experience hasn’t been as comfortable as they would like.
-Enter Outdoorsy.
-Outdoorsy is an RV Rental site powered by RV owners.
+Enter RVshare and Outdoorsy.
+RVshare and Outdoorsy are RV Rental sites powered by RV owners.
 People who own a 5th wheel, a camper, a motorhome, you name it, list their property for rent.
 Think Airbnb for camping.
-Here’s what I love about Outdoorsy:
+Here’s what I love about RVshare and Outdoorsy:

 - Cost Savings for family travel